Orient'Est Métiers

 I created 'My journey,' a personal space where users collect interesting careers in 'My careers,' then set a goal when ready.
 The moment of goal-setting triggers a celebratory animation (Thrill), acknowledging the commitment.
 Then, users are presented with their future prospects (Fantasy) and an evaluation of their skills, as well as extra information.
 The journey page visualizes progress through skills gained, courses enrolled, and milestones reached.
 Users can update their goal anytime, maintaining flexibility while building momentum.
 The design balances structure (Submission to their chosen path) with freedom.

-Animation showing the setting of a career goal
+Animation showing the setting of a career goal and the objective setting process

-Feature 3: regional data visualization
+Regional data visualization

 The platform presents Grand Est-specific employment data through visual representations (unemployment rates, contract types, gender distribution), making abstract statistics tangible.
 Users can compare career paths side-by-side, understanding not just what jobs exist, but the reality of entering those fields in their region (Competition).